cha2812/Analysis-of-a-Superstore-Sales-Data-Using-Excel/README.md

 7. Data Visualization

 ## Data Analysis
-The original data table provided was a complete data table.
+The original data table provided was complete.
 The original complete data table can be seen under the file section.
 The file is called **Superstore.csv**.
 The business problem was solved using the Pivot table in Excel.
 The Pivot table can be seen below

 ![](superstore_pivottable.png)